April 22, 2019

 The rising cost of education across the globe has led many students to seek help from lenders such as Pubic/Pvt.
 Banks and Non-Banking Financial Companies (NBFCs).
 Unlike in India, higher education is not subsidized by the state in countries like the US and UK.
 In other words, institutions have to manage a substantial portion of their expenditure through tuition fees.
 This is the reason why it is almost impossible for Indian students to study in universities in those countries without external financial help in the form of education loans.

-Each year, hundreds of thousands of students apply for Education Loan in India to finance higher education either in India or abroad.
+Each year, hundreds of thousands of students apply for Abroad Education Loan in India to finance higher education either in India or abroad.
 Banks lend money to students in the form of secured and unsecured Education Loan.
-However, an application for Education Loan does not necessarily lead to sanctioning of the loan by the lending institution.
-There are several instances students’ loan applications getting rejected due to one reason or the other.
+However, an application for an Education Loan does not necessarily lead to sanctioning of the loan by the lending institution.
+There are several instances of student loan applications getting rejected due to one reason or the other.

 In this blog, Student Cover highlights some common reasons that lead to the rejection of education loan applications for either secured or unsecured loans.

-Collateral requirement not met – While filing an application for secured education loan, the lender expects the borrower to keep the documents of assets, such as land or property or any other fixed asset, as mortgage.
-This insures the lender against any possible default by the borrower in future.
-At times, banks undertake verification exercise to ensure the veracity of the documents submitted by the borrower.
+Collateral requirement not met – While filing an application for a secured education loan, the lender expects the borrower to keep the documents of assets, such as land or property or any other fixed asset, as a mortgage.
+This insures the lender against any possible default by the borrower in the future.
+At times, banks undertake verification exercises to ensure the veracity of the documents submitted by the borrower.

 Banks can reject the secured loan application, if, during verification, it is found that:

-Incomplete documentation – While processing education loan, banks require borrowers to submit verified copies of a certain set of documents such as PAN card, Passport, address proof, birth certificate, certificates of educational qualification etc.
+Incomplete documentation – While processing education loan, banks require borrowers to submit verified copies of a certain set of documents such as a PAN card, Passport, address proof, birth certificate, certificates of educational qualification, etc.

-If the borrower is unable to submit the documents as required by the lender, the education loan might get rejected.
-In certain cases, borrowers are also required to present character certificate and no-objection certificates (NOC) from concerned authorities.
+If the borrower is unable to submit the documents as required by the lender, the education loan for abroad studies might get rejected.
+In certain cases, borrowers are also required to present character certificates and no-objection certificates (NOC) from concerned authorities.

 The creditworthiness of the borrower – Several banks and NBFCs in India provide unsecured loans to students to finance their higher studies in India or abroad.
 These loans are given not against collateral but on the basis of the creditworthiness and financial strength of the borrower.

-The creditworthiness of the borrower depends on a number of factors such as the source of income, CIBIL score, past loan repayment record, the likelihood of employment after completion of the said course etc. If the bank, in its wisdom, concludes that the borrower does not meet the required criteria of creditworthiness, it may reject the education loan application of the borrower.
+The creditworthiness of the borrower depends on a number of factors such as the source of income, CIBIL score, past loan repayment record, the likelihood of employment after completion of the said course, etc. If the bank, in its wisdom, concludes that the borrower does not meet the required criteria of creditworthiness, it may reject the study abroad education loan application of the borrower.

-Institution not recognized – This is mostly applicable in case of unsecured education loans.
-Before sanctioning education loan to students, the lenders seek to verify the credentials of the institution where the student has applied for a course.
-Educational institutions that are either top ranked or highly accredited by reputed accreditation agencies are given preference over those that are neither top ranked or accredited.
+Institution not recognized – This is mostly applicable in the case of unsecured education loans.
+Before sanctioning an education loan for study abroad, the lenders seek to verify the credentials of the institution where the student has applied for a course.
+Educational institutions that are either top-ranked or highly accredited by reputed accreditation agencies are given preference over those that are neither top-ranked nor accredited.
 These days, almost all banks and NBFCs keep a list of recognized institutions in India and abroad.

 Past repayment record – If a borrower has a bad track record in repaying any previous loan, it is very likely that his or her education loan application for higher studies, either in India or abroad will be rejected by the lender.
 This is because banks and NBFCs, do not want to take the risk of giving loans to those who have defaulted on previous loans or have not been prompt in meeting their loan repayment obligations in the past.
-These days most banks use CIBIL score and report as a reference for determining the possibility of default on education loan by the borrower.
+These days most banks use the CIBIL score and report as a reference for determining the possibility of default on an student loan for abroad study by the borrower.

-The course applied to – Certain courses such as those in Science, Technology, Engineering and Mathematics (STEM courses) have much greater career prospects than those courses that fall under the category of ‘Humanities’.
+The course applied to – Certain courses such as those in Science, Technology, Engineering, and Mathematics (STEM courses) has much greater career prospects than those courses that fall under the category of ‘Humanities’.
 Banks and lending institutions often reject loan applications, especially those for unsecured education loans to students who have secured admission for courses that do not fall under STEM category.

-We, at Student Cover, hope that the students applying for education loan would find this blog informative and helpful.
+We, at Student Cover, hope that the students applying for education loan will find this blog informative and helpful.

 Need help?
 Chat with us